-Below are the speakers who presented at the 2023 Midwest Conference on Work & Cancer.
+Below are the 2025 Midwest Conference on Work & Cancer speakers.

 Julie Jansen